beluchin/deepequals/README.md

 # deepequals
 Deep Java object comparison (without the need to implement equals)

-* compares two objects by recursively comparing their *properties* (public no-arg methods with non-void return type.
-The method name does not matter).
-It (currently) ignores `equals` methods except for some types: primitives and corresponding wrappers, `String`, `LocalDate` and similar, enums, and `Object`.
+* compares two objects by recursively comparing their *properties* - either public final fields or public no-arg methods (with any name) with non-void return type.

+* It (currently) ignores `equals` methods except for some types: primitives and corresponding reference types, `String`, `LocalDate` and similar, enums, and `Object`.

-* since it compares objects by calling methods, it does not require the objects to be of the same runtime type and thus the user must indicate the top type used for comparison:
+* it does not require the objects to compare to be of the same runtime type and thus the user must indicate the top type used for comparison:

   ```java
   Foo x = ...;